Outpatient Joint Replacement

 Who is a candidate for outpatient joint replacement?

 In general, outpatient surgery is reserved for patients who are generally healthy and active with good support at home.
 This should be discussed with your surgeon.
-Learn more about ROC’s joint replacement services or make an appointment for a consultation.
+For more general information about outpatient joint replacement surgery, check out the American Association of Hip and Knee Surgeons article on the practice.